-(Prerequisite: Honors Precalculus and departmental recommendation)
+(Prerequisite: Honors Precalculus; by Departmental permission)

 This more advanced college-level calculus course includes, in addition to the topics of the AB course, advanced techniques of integration, infinite series, and calculus with parametric, polar, and vector-valued functions.
 Students who take this course will be expected to take the Advanced Placement Calculus BC examination.